JingoBongo/burlac/README.md

 Having in mind that MultiThreadServer has static Thread pool already initialized, it tries to create a server socket and runs a while loop.
 If server accepts some client connection it will send this client to a MonoThreadClientHandler in a threadpool.
-And Once server is closed, threadpool is shutdown as well.
+And once server is closed, threadpool is shutdown as well.

 To run client connection you might run main in Client or Main class, as they both initialize a Client object, which connects to the server.